DIY Professional Headshots

 Step 3: Camera Settings

-• Aperture: f/2.8 to f/5.6 for background blur while keeping face sharp
+• Aperture: f/2.8 to f/5.6 for background blur while keeping face sharp.
+Lower f-number = more blur. f/2.8-4.0 for artistic look, f/4.0-5.6 for sharper overall image.

-• ISO: Keep as low as possible (100-400) to minimize noise
+• ISO: Keep as low as possible (100-400) to minimize noise and grain.

-Step 4: Positioning and Posing
+Step 4: Composition and Posing

 Body positioning and facial expression determine whether your headshot looks professional or amateur.

-• Turn body 15-30 degrees from camera (not straight-on)
+• Turn body 15-30 degrees from camera (not straight-on), then turn face back toward camera

 • Bring chin slightly forward and down to define jawline

-• Relax shoulders—tension shows in photos
+• Lower and relax shoulders—tension shows in photos

 Step 5: Take Many Photos